yishan575757/dsci551FinalProject/index.md

 |  75.0 |  12.0 |  3.168473 |  23.0 | 0.5 |1678.0|0.736|1.046|  0.0 |   Demented|
 |  76.0 |  12.0 |  3.096041 |  28.0 | 0.5 |1738.0|0.713|1.010|  0.0 |   Demented|
 |  80.0 |  12.0 |  3.134898 |  22.0 | 0.5 |1698.0|0.701|1.034|  0.0 |   Demented|
+- Age: Age of the patient
+- EDUC: The